 The Long Game

-It bears repeating that the site, at this stage, is merely a test of the core functionality.
+It bears repeating that the site, at this stage, is in beta and we are regularly updating the core functionality.
 However, we have big plans already for additions to the site, including:

 Sincerely,